 More advanced wrestlers are likely to show proficiency in all the techniques at the end of camp, whereas less experienced wrestlers are likely to still be mastering fundamentals.
 Either way, we understand continual refinement and reinforcement is essential to mastering techniques and implementing against tougher opponents in matches.
 If there is interest, we will schedule follow-up sessions throughout the summer to reinforce/drill and also cover other techniques to become "tougher on top."

-Major technique areas include wrist capture techniques, cross wrist, near wrist, 2-on-1, hammerlock, ball and chain, and the new "tomahawk" series.
+Major technique areas include wrist capture techniques, cross wrist, near wrist, 2-on-1, hammerlock, ball and chain, and "tomahawk" series.

 For wrestlers not yet proficient in tilts and other basic techniques, we begin camp with an introductory session to get them up to speed (this is optional for more experienced wrestlers; however, they are welcome to attend to get to know and assist the other wrestlers).